-We can at least empirically demonstrate that SSE models are immune to the issues of model congruence based on information in the lineage through time plot: SSE models use more information than this.
+We can at least empirically demonstrate that SSE models as constrained by current use are immune to the issues of model congruence based on information in the lineage through time plot: SSE models use more information than this.
 In Figure 4, there are three trees with identical lineage through time curves, but different arrangements of topology.
 Under a constant rate Yule or birth-death model the likelihoods of these three trees are identical, as one would expect given the findings of Louca and Pennell (2020).
 However, if we allow for multiple rates to be inferred across the tree by fitting a hidden states-only model (which we call MiSSE; see Vasconcelos et al. 2021) the three trees have different likelihoods.
 This is because the MiSSE model uses information not accessible to LTT methods, namely, the tree topology.
 Other methods that fit rate heterogeneity across taxa, such as BAMM (Rabosky 2014), MSBD (Barido-Sottani et al. 2018), and ClaDS (Maliet et al. 2019) may also not be bound by the issues that make different LTT models congruent.
 Even an approach as simple as sister group comparisons (e.g., Slowinski and Guyer 1993) can detect differences in the overall accumulation of species across pairs of clades in a way that depends on topology alone: identical lineage through time plots would have no effect on this.
 Taken together, this does not mean that clade-specific models of diversification could not have their own issues (even coin flipping models can have congruence, as shown above), just that the identifiability issue identified by Kubo and Iwasa (1995) and Louca and Pennell (2020) does not straightforwardly apply to them.
 Vasconcelos et al. (2022) showed that under a variety of complex diversification models, including scenarios involving multiple regimes, diversity-dependent rates, clade-specific models with hidden rates can perform surprisingly well.

 Still, there are scenarios that remain difficult for SSE models.
 For example, at the request of a reviewer, we also ran simulations of a model with no extinction and speciation rates exponentially increasing uniformly across the tree (simulated in the R package castor; Louca and Doebeli 2018).
 Thus, the generating model is outside the scope of typical SSE models in that it does not contain any state-specific or lineage-specific variation.
 When we analyzed these trees with MiSSE (Vasconcelos et al. 2022), despite the true underlying model having no extinction, MiSSE typically recovered an extinction rate about half the speciation rate.
 However, MiSSE did usually correctly find that the best model had no heterogeneity of rates.
 It also did a better job estimating speciation rates at the tips than net diversification rate (see Fig. S1).
-Nevertheless, given that both change continually through time it is a bit ambiguous what the “true” tip rate should be – the rate at the instant the simulation ended or the average rate for the previous one million years.
+Nevertheless, given that both change continually through time it is a bit ambiguous what the “true” tip rate should be – for example, the rate at the instant the simulation ended, the average rate for the previous one million years, or some other weighted estimate.
 These tests demonstrate that when MiSSE does not find evidence for clade-specific rate variation, extracting qualitative meaning from speciation rates across the tips is still possible, but that estimates of extinction rates are likely to be suspect.

 What are we really learning anyway?